MicrosoftDocs/sql-docs/docs/t-sql/statements/bulk-insert-transact-sql.md

 If the number of pages to be flushed in a single batch exceeds an internal threshold, a full scan of the buffer pool might occur to identify which pages to flush when the batch commits.
 This full scan can hurt bulk-import performance.
 A likely case of exceeding the internal threshold occurs when a large buffer pool is combined with a slow I/O subsystem.
 To avoid buffer overflows on large machines, either don't use the TABLOCK hint (which will remove the bulk optimizations) or use a smaller batch size (which preserves the bulk optimizations).

 You should test various batch sizes with your data load to find out what works best for you.
+Keep in mind that the batch size has partial rollback implications.
+If your process fails, you may have to do additional manual work to remove a part of the rows that were inserted successfully, before a failure occurred.

 With Azure SQL Database, consider temporarily increasing the performance level of the database or instance prior to the import if you're importing a large volume of data.